duyet/blog/content/posts/2015/2015-07-14-big-data-monitoring-spark-with-graphite.md

 The `--files` flag will cause `/path/to/metrics.properties` to be sent to every executor, and `spark.metrics.conf=metrics.properties` will tell all executors to load that file when initializing their respective `MetricsSystem`s.

 ### Grafana ###
 Having thus configured Spark (and installed Graphite), we surveyed [the many Graphite-visualization tools that exist](http://graphite.readthedocs.org/en/latest/tools.html#visualization) and began building custom Spark-monitoring dashboards using [Grafana](http://grafana.org/).
-Grafana is “an open source, feature rich metrics dashboard and graph editor for Graphite, InfluxDB & OpenTSDB,” and includes some powerful features for [scripting](http://grafana.org/docs/features/scripted_dashboards/) the creation of [dynamic](http://grafana.org/docs/features/templated_dashboards/) dashboards, allowing us to experiment with many ways of visualizing the performance of our Spark applications in real-time.
+Grafana is "an open source, feature rich metrics dashboard and graph editor for Graphite, InfluxDB & OpenTSDB," and includes some powerful features for [scripting](http://grafana.org/docs/features/scripted_dashboards/) the creation of [dynamic](http://grafana.org/docs/features/templated_dashboards/) dashboards, allowing us to experiment with many ways of visualizing the performance of our Spark applications in real-time.

 # Examples # (#examples)
 Below are a few examples illustrating the kinds of rich information we can get from this setup.